389ds/389ds.github.io/docs/389ds/design/security-audit-log-design.md

     --verbose ?? ***

         Override default verbose options?
 Use different name.
 Do we want this?
-Should report always be "verbose"?
+Shouldn't report always be "verbose"?

     *** Open to other naming suggestions

 ### Report Examples